Dropshipping in Belgium via local fulfilment: the guide

 - Micro-warehousing reduces stock risk, only store your top 20% products locally

-- Quality control increases customer satisfaction by 40% vs traditional dropshipping
+- Quality control before shipping increases customer satisfaction versus classic dropshipping

 - Hybrid model works best, local stock for popular items, dropshipping for long tail